 All benefits-eligible employees are eligible for the disability program effective on the first day of the month following completion of one year of service.
 The one-year waiting period will be waived for employees who were enrolled in long-term disability insurance with a prior employer within four months of joining Northeastern.

-To apply for a waiver, your previous employer must complete a waiver form (PDF) and return to HRM/Benefits at 250 Columbus Place within 30 days of your date of employment.
+To apply for a waiver, your previous employer must complete a Retirement Plan and Disability Waiver form (PDF) and return to HRM/Benefits at 250 Columbus Place within 30 days of your date of employment.

 After being absent from work for 30 days and exhausting accrued sick time, interim disability coverage will begin paying 60 percent of salary for up to six months.
 Should an employee need to be out of work for medical reasons for more than five days, the employee and/or their supervisor must contact HRM Benefits to complete the necessary documentation for medical certification.